Baby Percentile Calculator

 | > 97th | Above 97th percentile |

-Baby percentiles are based on WHO Child Growth Standards and show how your baby's measurements compare to other babies of the same age and gender.
-These standards represent optimal growth under ideal conditions and are used worldwide by pediatricians.
+Baby percentiles are based on the WHO Child Growth Standards and show where your baby's length, weight and head circumference fall compared to other healthy babies of the same age and sex worldwide.
+These standards represent how breastfed babies actually grow under optimal nutrition and care, which is why they are the global benchmark used by pediatricians from age 0 to 24-36 months.

-- Length/Height: Measured lying down (length) for babies under 2, standing (height) for toddlers over 2.
-Indicates skeletal growth.
+- Length / Height: Measured lying down (length) for babies under 2 and standing (height) for toddlers above 2.
+It reflects skeletal growth and is the slowest indicator to react to short-term nutrition problems.

-- Measure head circumference around the largest part of the head
+- Measure head circumference around the largest part: just above the eyebrows and around the back of the head

-- Take measurements at the same time of day when possible
+- Take measurements at roughly the same time of day to limit fluid-related fluctuation